smsharma/dark-photons-perturbations/README.md

 The dependencies of the code are listed in [environments.yml](environment.yml).

-The [notebooks](notebooks/) folder contains various Jupyter notebooks that reproduce the plots in the paper.
+The [notebooks](notebooks/) folder contains various Jupyter notebooks that reproduce the plots in the two papers.
 Additionally, [00_dP_dz.ipynb](notebooks/00_dP_dz.ipynb) describes how to extract the differential conversion probability dP/dz for various scenarios and choices of the underlying matter distribution explored in the papers.

 ## Authors